 Predisposing Factors for Pink Eye in Cattle

 Calves and young animals are at higher risk because their immune systems are not fully developed, so they can’t fight off the disease as strongly as adults.
 Cattle with white or unpigmented skin around the eyes, like Herefords, are more sensitive to sunlight and often suffer more from pink eyes.
-Finally, when animals are kept in crowded housing, they are in close contact, which allows the bacteria to spread quickly from one cow to another.
+Finally, when animals are kept in crowded housing, they are in close contact, allowing bacteria to spread quickly from one cow to another.

 Bovine Pink Eye Treatment